Investigation of learning abilities on linguistic features in sequence-to-sequence text-to-speech synthesis: Experiments

-\paragraph{\textbf{Systems}} The listening test contained 12 systems including natural samples, three analysis-by-synthesis systems, two pipeline TTS systems, and six Tacotron systems.
+The listening test contained 14 systems including natural samples, three analysis-by-synthesis systems\footnote{Analysis-by-synthesis systems are the reference systems using neural vocoders given natural acoustic features extracted from the test set utterances for waveform generation.
+They simulate TTS systems that can perfectly convert input text into acoustic features.}, two pipeline TTS systems, and the eight Tacotron systems.
 The three analysis-by-synthesis systems were WaveNet models used for the DNN based SPSS system using the vocoder parameter, for the vocoder-free TTS system using mel-spectrogram with 5~ms frame shift, and for the Tacotron systems using the mel-spectrogram with 12.5~ms frame shift.
 The two pipeline systems were the DNN based SPSS and vocoder-free TTS systems using an autoregressive acoustic model as described earlier.
 These pipeline systems used manually annotated full-context labels \cite{Luong2018}, of which the subsets are the phoneme and accentual type labels used for all the Tacotron systems.
-The six Tacotron systems are the original Tacotron and self-attention Tacotron with two parameter size configurations.
-We refer to the parameter size configurations of Tacotron and Tacotron2 as “small" and “large," respectively.
-Tacotron2 with a CNN encoder and its self-attention variant were also evaluated.
+With these pipeline systems, the experiment is expected to answer Q4 posed at the beginning of this section.

+Since we trained the eight Tacotron models multiple times during objective evaluation, we selected the instance with the lowest alignment error rate and used the corresponding generated utterances for the listening test.